kevincennis/grunt-phantom-benchmark/README.md

 Files inside your `options.root` directory will have access to a `benchmark.js` `Suite` object with the name `suite`.
 So you can call `suite.add( name, fn )` or whatever you want to do with `benchmark.js`.
 Don't forget to call `suite.run()` at the end of your benchmark files.

+To run it, just use `grunt benchmark` to run all files, or `grunt benchmark:path/to/files` to run benchmarks in specific files or directories.
+Results will be logged to your console.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).